-KEMP supports three APIs that can be used to allow remote applications to access the LoadMaster in a simple and consistent manner:
+KEMP supports APIs that can be used to allow remote applications to access the LoadMaster in a simple and consistent manner:

 Logs are recorded to track certain clustering events, such as when a node goes offline.
 Viewing the logs can help to troubleshoot problems which may occur.
 To view the logs relating to clustering, in the LoadMaster WUI go to System Configuration > Logging Options > System Log Files.
 The logs relating to clustering are available in the Warning Message File and the System Message File.

 Some examples of log entries relating to clustering are listed and described below.

 The following log example shows a node failing and another node becoming the main admin node.